globin/vatsim-open-sector-data/SPECIFICATION.md

 #### Rust + serde

+prototype with some of the above checks [https://github.com/globin/vatsim-open-data-rs]

 #### TypeScript

 ## Open Questions

 **TODO** mainly braindump right now, of things still to check:

-- airport.coordinate: Should be ARP?
-- replace elemental_volume.toml by just elemental_volumes.geojson?
-- allow inline coordinate/polygon definitions?
-- combine geojsons into one file per fir?
-- elemental_volume.lateral_border, DME arc support or quantised to polygon? the former would require geojson extension (topojson?). check support in gis tooling
+- volume.lateral_border, DME arc support or quantised to polygon? the former would require geojson extension (topojson?). check support in gis tooling
 - FIS definition/display (this obviously overlaps but is only relevant to VFR in controlled airspace) probably extra files, since the sectors are not necessarily the same geographically (at least not the case in germany), and positions serve other purposes than ATCOs
 - CTAF frequency added to airport (initially optional, US only, if rolled out generally, mandatory)
-- FIR vs UIR
-- allow *null*able keys to be omitted?
 - allow other keys?
-- allow polygon holes?
-- globally unique `fallback_prefixes` vs TWR/GND/DEL as **Position**s
 - runway_filter to airports in other filter?
 - Position prefix in vatglasses is list of string, is that useful?